Grammarly vs. Gboard: Which AI Keyboard for iOS and Android Is Best?

 Typing Speed and Accuracy

 However, if we're talking about producing error-free, well-written text, Grammarly has the edge.
 What I lost in typing speed, I gained in not having to go back and fix things.
 Grammarly caught subtle errors that Gboard missed entirely, particularly grammatical issues and word usage problems.
+In the end, fewer revision rounds can actually save more time than raw typing speed.

 Battery Impact